Planting a garden with locals in Ourika Valley, Morocco

 - Many Morris students spend summers working at Lac du Bois, the French section of the Concordia Language Villages in Minnesota’s beautiful north woods.

 - Nearly half of all Morris students study abroad.
 Professors in the French discipline regularly host short-term trips to Paris and Morocco.
+Morris supports an exchange program with a university in Lille, France that allows students to study there for scarcely more than it costs to attend Morris.
 And because Morris is part of the University of Minnesota system, students can also study for a semester or a year in Montpellier, France or in one of the many francophone programs available through the Learning Abroad Center on the Twin Cities campus.

 - Morris students have access to both a Global Student Teaching program and an English Language Teaching Assistant program providing employment opportunities in Francophone countries during the undergraduate years.